dalvescb/django_templates/README.md

   - **simple_models** template contains an example of how to create and run migrations on simple django models (i.e constructing a database).
 Note: it only goes over the preliminaries of how to use models (construct in **lab week 11**)
+  - **relational_models** contains examples of models with a variety of different relations, and how to query and render them into a Django template.
+Use in **lecture week 11**